-- 1. Continue the implementation of the Catskill Streams Buffer Initiative (CSBI) through the DCSWCD Stream Corridor Management Program Contract funded by NYC DEP.
-(DCSWCD CSBI Coordinator, NYC DEP CSBI Coordinator) - 2.
+- 1. Continue the implementation of the Catskill Streams Buffer Initiative (CSBI) through the DCSWCD Stream Corridor Management Program Contract funded by DEP.
+(DCSWCD CSBI Coordinator, DEP Project Manager). - 2.
 Periodically review and update the protocol for prioritizing the implementation of the Catskill Streams Buffer Initiative and strategies for soliciting participation in the program.
-(DCSWCD CSBI Coordinator, SCMPr Coordinator, NYC DEP CSBI Coordinator) - 3.
-Development of a minimum of 10 Riparian Corridor Management Plans (RCMP) per year.
+(DCSWCD CSBI Coordinator, SCMPr Coordinator, DEP Project Manager) - 3.
+Development of a minimum of 24 Riparian Corridor Management Plans (RCMP) by the end of the 2025 DCSWCD/DEP contract.
 (DCSWCD CSBI Coordinator, DCSWCD SCMPr Staff) - 4.
-Implement a minimum of 5 Riparian Corridor Management Plans per year by means of contractual planting services (DCSWCD CSBI Coordinator).
+Implement a minimum of 5 Riparian Corridor Management Plans per year by means of contractual planting services.
+(DCSWCD CSBI Coordinator) - 5.
+Installation of at least 2 bioengineering projects by the end of the 2025 DCSWCD/DEP contract.
+(DCSWCD CSBI Coordinator) - 6.
+Installation of a minimum of 5,000 streambank feet of revegetation by the end of the 2025 DCSWCD/DEP contract.
+(DCSWCD CSBI Coordinator)